stamat/poops/README.md

 ## Configuration

 Configuring Poops is simple 😌.
 Let's presume that we have a `example/src/scss` and `example/src/js` directories and we want to bundle the files into `example/dist/css` and `example/dist/js`.
-If you also have markup files, you can use [nunjucks](https://mozilla.github.io/nunjucks/) templating engine to generate HTML files from your templates.
+If you also have markup files, you can use [Nunjucks](https://mozilla.github.io/nunjucks/) (default) or [Liquid](https://liquidjs.com/) templating engine to generate HTML files from your templates.
 Let's presume that we have a `example/src/markup` directory and we want to generate HTML files in the root of the your directory.

 Just create a `poops.json` file in the root of your project and add the following (you can see this sample config in this repo's root):